ironrule/se_project_aroundtheus/README.md

 [Mobile Profile Modal](./readme/MobilePopup.png)

+**Forms**

+I have added form validation and Javascript controls to limit what can be entered to the input fields.
+These use the browser API to present the messages based on the set limits for each input field.

 **Future Plans**

-Future plans for this site include coding the back-end to allow saving changes permanently, and editing features.
+Future plans for this site include coding the back-end to allow saving changes permanently.
 This will be accomplished with additional Javascript, CSS and HTML.
-I will also be adding form validation and Javascript controls to limit what can be entered to the input fields.